Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 What happened in the first leg?

-Atletico Madrid tore Barcelona apart with four first-half goals to secure a 4-0 victory, leaving the holders facing a gargantuan comeback task in the second-leg.
+Atletico Madrid tore Barcelona apart with four first-half goals to secure a 4-0 victory, leaving the holders facing a gargantuan comeback task in the second leg.

 Atletico took the lead in the sixth minute after Barcelona defender Eric Garcia rolled a routine pass back to goalkeeper Joan Garcia, who allowed the ball to slip under his boot and towards goal as he was scanning upfield.
-He tried to scramble back but the ball crossed the line.
+He tried to scramble back, but the ball crossed the line.

 Eight minutes later, Ademola Lookman collected a long ball on the left and fed Julian Alvarez, who switched play to Nahuel Molina.
 The right back slipped a clever pass inside for Antoine Griezmann, who controlled smoothly and guided the ball into the bottom corner.